 What are the aims of the fellowship programme?

-- Equip talented trainees with skills to become the leaders, educators and researchers of the future
+- Equip talented trainees to become the leaders, educators and researchers of the future

 Who can apply?